jekku123/expense-tracker/client/README.md

 # Expense Tracker Frontend

 This is the frontend for the expense tracker app.
-It is built using React.js, Redux Toolkit and Shadcn UI.
+It is built using React.js, Redux Toolkit, Zod and Shadcn UI.

 ## Features